mutasimbd11/mutasimbd11/README.md

 # Md.
 Mutasim Billah

 ## About Me
 I am Md.
-Mutasim Billah, a passionate and dedicated programmer with a focus on web development, UX/UI design, and robotics.
+Mutasim Billah, is a passionate and dedicated programmer with a focus on web development, UX/UI design, and robotics.
 Currently serving as the Founder and CEO of Glorysoftbd, I lead a talented team in delivering high-quality software solutions.
 My journey in technology also includes exploration as a student at NVIDIA Robotics, delving into the fascinating realms of robotics and artificial intelligence.

 ## Professional Experience
 - **Founder and CEO, Glorysoftbd**: Steering a dynamic team towards innovation, I oversee the development of cutting-edge software solutions and ensure top-notch service delivery to our esteemed clients.